-A core tenet of informal and social learning is that we learn through experience.
-It’s the elephant in the 70-20-10 room.
-It’s often used as an admonishment to formal learning.
-Advocates of the most laissez-faire approaches informal learning suggest that given the right tools (social anyone?) employees will do just fine without all the interference by the learning department, thank you very much.
+The core belief of informal and social learning advocates is that we learn best through everyday experience.
+Advocates of the most laissez-faire approaches informal learning suggest that given the right tools employees will do just fine without all the interference by the learning department, thank you very much.

 Indeed research in developing expertise has shown that not all experience is created equal.
 Years of experience in a domain does not invariably lead to expert levels of performance.
 Most people after initial training and a few years of work reach a stable, acceptable level of performance and maintain this level for much of the rest of their careers.
 Contrast that with those that continue to improve and eventually achieve the highest levels of expertise.
 It seems that where high performers may have 20 years experience , average performers seem to have 1 year of experience 20 times!